joscha/play-authenticate/README.md

 Releases are on [mvnrepository](http://mvnrepository.com/artifact/com.feth) and snapshots can be found on [sonatype](https://oss.sonatype.org/content/repositories/snapshots/com/feth/).

 ## Live demo
-You can find a live demo on [heroku](https://play-authenticate.herokuapp.com/ "Play Authenticate sample app") (usually outdated) and there are some screens on our [website](http://joscha.github.io/play-authenticate/).
+You can find a live demo on [heroku](https://play-authenticate.herokuapp.com/ "Play Authenticate sample app") and there are some screens on our [website](http://joscha.github.io/play-authenticate/).

 ## Quickstart
 Clone the project, go to `samples/java/play-authenticate-usage` and run `sbt run` to see a sample application.
 There are only very few of the providers enabled, because for most of them, you need to add OAuth credentials which you can get at the various different providers.